caspark/factorio-a11y/README.md

 * mining a item should refresh the UI
 * should be able to mine tile under cursor (needs selection tool probably?)
 * Sufficiently high speed players don't run at max speed due to how we're tracking progress along the path found
-* Running to a location is only possible if there is an entity under the cursor - maybe a selection tool needs to be introduced to be able to run to anywhere?
 * Mining resources and buildings should take some time - implement the mining hardness formula for this based on the FF post.
-* Commands that don't require input should be triggerable via a hotkey (or a chord) to prevent having to send console commands to trigger every command.
-* Commands that do require input should probably have a hotkey to accept a text box for input.
+* Commands that require input should probably have a hotkey to open a text box for input to avoid disabling achievements unnecessarily.

 Relevant Software